 ABSTRACT: Results indicated that participants who received biofeedback training and counseling had a greater reduction in anxiety symptoms than did participants who received counseling alone.
 Implications for augmenting biofeedback training to traditional college counseling models are discussed.

-AUTISM AND ASPERGER’S
+AUTISM SPECTRUM DISORDER AND ASPERGER’S

 6. Scolnick, B. (2005).
 Effects of electroencephalogram biofeedback with Asperger??s syndrome.
 International Journal of Rehabilitation Research, 28(2), pp.159-163.